bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/cheatcodes-reference.md

     // Mocks a call to an address, returning specified data.
     //
     // Calldata can either be strict or a partial match, e.g. if you only
-    // pass a Solidity selector to the expected calldata, then the entire Solidity
+    // pass a Ylem selector to the expected calldata, then the entire Ylem
     // function will be mocked.
     function mockCall(address, bytes calldata, bytes calldata) external;

     // Reverts a call to an address, returning the specified error
     //
     // Calldata can either be strict or a partial match, e.g. if you only
-    // pass a Solidity selector to the expected calldata, then the entire Solidity
+    // pass a Ylem selector to the expected calldata, then the entire Ylem
     // function will be mocked.
     function mockCallRevert(address where, bytes calldata data, bytes calldata retdata) external;